 Does Webex Events Closed Captions & Translations add a delay to the live stream?

-When you enable Webex Events Closed Captions & Translations, the stream starts with a 30-second delay.
+When you activate Webex Events Closed Captions & Translations, the stream starts with a 30-second delay to allow for caption processing time.
 This affects in-person speakers addressing Q&A with a hybrid audience.
-In-person attendees at the session who use captions in the live stream will also notice this delay, and for virtual attendees, the stream will start 30 seconds after you go live.
+In-person attendees at the session who use captions in the live stream will also notice this delay.

 What spoken languages are supported?

-Webex Events Closed Captions & Translations currently only supports English spoken language.
+Webex Events Closed Captions & Translations currently only translates from spoken English.
 For captioning to work, everyone in the session needs to speak English.

 We recommend using SyncWords or Interprefy for sessions and live streams with multi-lingual speakers.
-For more information about our recommended third-party caption providers, check out Third-party Captions & Webex Events Streaming.
+For more information about our recommended third-party caption providers, refer to our Third-Party Captions & Webex Events Streaming article.

 Do viewers have to reselect their language if they leave and then rejoin a live stream?

 If an attendee leaves a live stream and rejoins it, the language they initially chose will remain the selected language option.
-They will, however, need to turn closed captions on again.
+They will, however, need to activate closed captions again.

-Will speakers have access to live captions in the Webex Events Production Studio or Webex Events Streaming by Restream studio?
+Will speakers have access to live captions in the Webex Events Production Studio?

-Speakers and event organizers can't use live captions in the Webex Events Production Studio or Restream.
+Speakers and event organizers can't use live captions in the Webex Events Production Studio.
 Only attendees in the Event App can use closed captions in the live stream.

 Can I download a transcript of the captions from a live stream?